ajn142/meraki_functions/README.md

+If you make changes to extend these functions, please make a pull request so that we can all benefit.
+If I don't respond, feel free to fork this yourself.

+Original README.md from snagler/meraki_functions below

 These are a set of functions to interact with the Meraki cloud via the REST API.

 You will need to generate an API key on the Meraki Dashboard.